From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 “She knew how to do all of the baking,” Kromer says.
 “She was making decorated cakes for birthdays and weddings, and she became well-known in the 1950s.
 Her cakes were so pretty.”

-Yet culinary arts was not the path Wendy followed as she began making her own way.
+Yet culinary arts was not the path Kromer followed as she began making her own way.

 Stepping into Fashion

-Wendy was the fifth of six children.
-It was a tight-knit family, so in 1983 she ventured to Paris, where an aunt and uncle lived, to begin a career as a runway model.
+Kromer was the fifth of six children in a tight-knit family.
+In 1983, she ventured to Paris, where an aunt and uncle lived, to begin a career as a runway model.
 It was a rough start.
-It took a year for Wendy to sign with an agent, and her initial experience with fashion houses was disappointing.
+It took a year for Kromer to sign with an agent, and her initial experience with fashion houses was disappointing.

 “Instead of giving you constructive criticism, they slammed your book shut, and out you went,” she says.
 “It took more of my savings to survive.
 I had to pay photographers to get nicer photos, but my cousins would encourage me to keep at it.”